MitPandya/ProjectManagementBot/DESIGN.md

             - If Sprint already present, manager reconsiders dates and starts creation process again, else the  bot creates               the sprint and notifies the manager
 ```

-2. Team Members interact with the Bot to update their details in the system such as their personal details, skills,             availability, or updates on story points for the particular sprint.
+2. Team Members interact with the Bot to update their details in the system such as their personal details, skills,             availability, or updates on the story points for the particular sprint.
 ```
 => Pre-requisite: - Team Member's profile is already present in the database
                   - Tasks are already assigned to the Team Member with story points on each task => Flow:    - Team Member asks the bot to bring up their profile and once returned, asks the bot to update changes if                     required
-            - Team Member asks the bot to update their story points for a particular task
+            - Team Member asks the bot to update their story points for a particular task or mark the task as completed, pending etc.
 ```

-3. Project Manager creates tasks for a project
+3. Project Manager creates tasks for a project.
 ```
-=> Pre-requisite: - Project manager know various tasks associated with a project => Flow:    - Manager inform bot to add new task for a project
+=> Pre-requisite: - Project manager knows various tasks associated with the project and wants to create tasks in the dashboard.
+=> Flow:    - Manager informs bot to add new task for a project and assigns skill-sets and story points associated with the project
             - Bot compares the task with any existing item and warns if duplicates are found
                  + If duplicates are desired, manager has to confirm it.
             - Bot asks if the task needs to be assigned